yosefrow/viz-ai/README.md

 It is important that you treat this as a project you'd be willing to run in a production environment, so we expect a high level of "completeness".
 But like at day-to-day work, there is no "one right solution", and any of the numerous possible architectures is acceptable.

-If you get stuck, or find that it takes too much of your time, you can wrap it up by documenting what you’ve accomplished vs. what was left, and note how you would tackle everything not yet implemented\working properly.
+If you get stuck, or find that it takes too much of your time, you can wrap it up by documenting what you've accomplished vs. what was left, and note how you would tackle everything not yet implemented\working properly.

 *Please note that the account is limited to the Ireland region only.*